eyandocumet/eyandocumet.github.io/projects/pyro.md

   </div>
 </div>

-To reduce development time and simplify fabrication, I disassembled and cannibalized a commercial electric water gun as our suppression mechanism.
+To reduce development time and simplify fabrication, I disassembled and cannibalized a toy electric water gun as our delivery mechanism.
 This allowed us to focus on system integration and targeting, rather than pump design.
 We presented our finalized design to a machinist review panel and received approval to proceed with fabrication.
 Following that, we secured a Maker Grant from the ASME UC Berkeley Chapter to fund manufacturing and testing.

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/water_gun.jpeg" alt="The FunWee water gun.
 Fun to play with!" style="width: 40%">